legit92/Ecommerce_website/README.md

 - We have created an an endpoint that will send data by filtering with mail's and send data from mongodb.
 - We have also learned how to display that data dynamically using product card created earlier.

+## Milestone 13: Project Overview -

+In this milestone we learned the following things -

+Key learnings -

+- We have created an an endpoint that will update the existing data in MongoDB.
+- We have also implemented the logic of auto filling the form with previous data and give option to edit.